|

 possibly meaning "lunar."
 This is the name of a beautiful orchid

-flower and a Roman myth name of one of the Vestal Virgins.
+flower named after one of the Vestal Virgins of Roman mythology.
 It is also part

-in Bologna, which some have theorized is a representation of two beings (Aelia
+in Bologna, which some have theorized is a representation of two beings, Ælia

-and Laelia) who are united in a single subject, Crispus
+and Lælia, who are united in a single subject, Crispus

 basic substance (obvoluta intricata) from which all life was made,